 General Employment Permit: If your job fulfills salary requirements it can be approved through this work permit initiative independent of its inclusion on the critical skills list.

-Begin your application for PR eligibility by working with approved employment permits for their designated duration.
+Begin your application for Ireland permanent residence eligibility by working with approved employment permits for their designated duration.

 Two essential prerequisites to achieving Permanent Residency in Ireland after studying are spending five years residing legally in Ireland while working with a valid work permit.
 The Critical Skills Employment Permit allows its holders to seek long-term residency benefits after only two years which raises their eligibility status as permanent residents.